-Royal Welsh College of Music and Drama, Cardiff
+Royal Welsh College of Music and Drama - Cardiff, Wales

 Established in 1949 in Cardiff Castle, RWCMD (The National Conservatoire of Wales) is another top-level acting school in the United Kingdom, and even the world.

-Most testimonials and articles concerning this school agree to say that it truly cares for its students and makes sure each one of them is taken care of during and after the studies, thus really helping them get onto their feet in the industry.
+Most testimonials and articles concerning this school agree to say that it truly cares for its students and makes sure each one of them is taken care of during and after their studies, thus really helping them get onto their feet in the industry.
 To do so, the school nourishes very close partnerships with local TV stations and regularly invites casting directors.
 In addition to this, the RWCMD stages over 300 performances every year.

 That is a fairly remarkable statistic for a school with only 22 undergraduate slots and a mere 10 in their Masters’ programme!